-Messersmith will look to return the Blazers their usual success after a tough 2014 season, which saw a young UAB team finish 8-24 overall and 2-14 in C-USA.
-Sara Rishell, who competed with the US Collegiate National Team in the summer prior to the season, earned All-C-USA Second Team honors for her second-straight all-conference honor.
+2014 proved to be tough season for the Blazers, which saw a young UAB team finish 8-24 overall and 2-14 in C-USA.
+The highlight came from Sara Rishell, who competed with the US Collegiate National Team in the summer before earning All-C-USA Second Team honors.

 The 2013 season saw continued sucess for the UAB volleyball program under Messersmith.
 She guided the team to an overall record of 21-14 and a 7-7 mark in Conference USA, marking the third consecutive season of 20 or more wins for the Blazers.